15. How to resolve the problem of selfishness and despicableness

 —The Word, Vol. 3.
 The Discourses of Christ of the Last Days.
 Life Entry Begins With the Performance of Duty

 When things happen to you, you must seek the truth, and practice the truth.
-If, at those times when you need to practice the truth, you always have a selfish heart and cannot let go of your own self-interest, you will be unable to put the truth into practice.
-If you never seek or practice the truth in any circumstance, you are not a person who loves the truth.
-No matter how many years you have believed in God, you will not obtain the truth.
+If, at those times when you need to practice the truth, you always have selfish motives and cannot let go of your self-interest, you will be unable to put the truth into practice.
+If, no matter what befalls you, you neither seek the truth nor put it into practice, then you are not a person who loves the truth.
+No matter how many years you believe in God, you will not gain the truth.
 Some people are always pursuing fame, gain, and self-interest.
-Whatever work the church arranges for them, they always deliberate, thinking, “Will this benefit me?
+Whatever work the church arranges for them to do, they always consider: “Will doing this be advantageous or beneficial for me?
 If it will, I’ll do it; if it won’t, then I won’t.”
-A person like this does not practice the truth—so can they perform their duty well?
+A person like this does not practice the truth—so can they do their duty well?
 They most certainly cannot.
-Even if you have not done evil, you are still not a person who practices the truth.
-If you do not pursue the truth, do not love positive things, and whatever befalls you, you only care about your own reputation and status, your own self-interest, and what is good for you, then you are a person who is only driven by self-interest, and who is selfish and base.
-A person like this believes in God in order to gain something good or of benefit to them, not to obtain the truth or God’s salvation.
-Therefore, people of this sort are nonbelievers.
-People who truly believe in God are those who can seek and practice the truth, as they recognize in their hearts that Christ is the truth, and that they should listen to God’s words and believe in God as He demands.
-If you wish to practice the truth when something happens to you, but consider your own reputation and status, and consider your own face, then doing so will be difficult.
-In a situation such as this, through prayer, seeking, and reflecting on themselves and becoming self-aware, those who love the truth will be able to let go of what is in their own self-interest or good for them, practice the truth, and obey God.
+Even if you don’t outwardly appear to have done evil, you are still not a person who practices the truth.
+You do not pursue the truth, you do not love positive things, and no matter what befalls you, you only care about your own reputation and status, your self-interest, and what benefits you can gain—this means that you are a person who seeks profit above all else, and who is also selfish and base.
+A person like this believes in God in order to exploit this for personal gain and get some benefits for themselves, not to gain the truth or God’s salvation.
+Therefore, people of this sort are disbelievers.
+People who truly believe in God are those who can seek and practice the truth, as they are certain in their hearts that Christ is the truth, and that they should listen to God’s words, and believe in God according to His requirements.
+Suppose that a person is willing to practice the truth when something happens to them, but then they consider their own reputation and status, and consider their own pride—it’ll be difficult for them to practice the truth.
+In a situation such as this, through praying, seeking, and reflecting on and coming to know themselves, those who love the truth will be able to give up their self-interest and personal gain, thereby achieving the practice of the truth and submission to God.
 Such people are those who truly believe in God and love the truth.
-And what is the consequence when people always think of their own self-interest, when they are always trying to protect their own pride and vanity, when they reveal a corrupt disposition yet do not seek the truth to fix it?
-It is that they have no life entry, it is that they lack true experiential testimony.
+And what is the consequence if people always think of their self-interest, if they are always trying to protect their own pride and vanity, if they reveal a corrupt disposition yet do not seek the truth to resolve it?
+It is that they have no life entry and no true experiential testimony.
 And this is dangerous, is it not?
-If you never practice the truth, if you have no experiential testimony, then in due course you will be exposed and cast out.
+If you never practice the truth and have no experiential testimony whatsoever, then you will naturally be revealed and eliminated.
 What use do people without experiential testimony have in the house of God?
-They are bound to do any duty poorly, and be unable to do anything properly.
-Are they not just garbage?
-If people never practice the truth after years of believing in God, they are nonbelievers; they are evil.
-If you never practice the truth, and if your transgressions grow ever more numerous, then your end is set.
-It is clear to see that all your transgressions, the mistaken path you walk, and your refusal to repent all add up to a multitude of evil deeds; and so your end is that you will go to hell—you will be punished.
+They are bound to not do any duty well, and to not handle anything properly.
+Have they not just become useless?
+If people never practice the truth after years of believing in God, they are disbelievers; they are evil people.
+If you never practice the truth, and if your transgressions grow ever more numerous, then your outcome is set.
+It is clear to see that all your transgressions, the wrong path you walk, and your stubborn refusal to repent add up to a multitude of evil deeds, and that your outcome is that you deserve to go to hell and to be punished.

 —The Word, Vol. 3.
 The Discourses of Christ of the Last Days.
 Part Three

-For all who perform a duty, no matter how profound or shallow their understanding of the truth is, the simplest way to practice entering into the truth reality is to think of the interests of God’s house in everything, and to let go of one’s selfish desires, personal intents, motives, pride, and status.
-Put the interests of God’s house first—this is the least one should do.
+For all who perform a duty, no matter how profound or shallow their understanding of the truth is, the simplest practice for entering into the truth reality is to think of the interests of God’s house at every turn, letting go of their selfish desires, personal intents, motives, pride, and status, and putting the interests of God’s house first—this is the least they should do.
 If a person who performs a duty cannot even do this much, then how can they be said to be performing their duty?
 That is not performing one’s duty.
-You should first think of the interests of God’s house, be considerate of God’s will, and consider the work of the church.
+You should first think of the interests of God’s house, be considerate of God’s intentions, and take the work of the church into account.
 Put these things first and foremost; only after that can you think about the stability of your status or how others regard you.
-Do you not feel that this becomes a little easier when you divide it into two steps and make some compromises?
-If you practice like this for a while, you will come to feel that satisfying God is not such a difficult thing.
-Furthermore, you should be able to fulfill your responsibilities, perform your obligations and duty, and set aside your selfish desires, intents, and motives; you should have consideration for God’s will, and put the interests of God’s house, the work of the church, and the duty that you are supposed to perform first.
-After experiencing this for a while, you will feel that this is a good way to comport yourself.
-It is living straightforwardly and honestly, and not being a base, vile person; it is living justly and honorably rather than being despicable, base, and a good-for-nothing.
-You will feel that this is how a person should act and the image that they should live out.
+Divide it into two steps, making a bit of a compromise—don’t you feel this makes things a little easier?
+If you practice like this for a while, you will come to feel that satisfying God is not a difficult thing.
+Furthermore, if you can fulfill your responsibilities; fulfill your obligations and duty; set aside your selfish desires, intents, and motives; show consideration for God’s intentions; and put the interests of God’s house, the work of the church, and the duty that you are supposed to perform first, then, after experiencing like this for a while, you will feel that conducting yourself in this way is good, that people should live in an honest and aboveboard manner, and that they shouldn’t lead a spineless, sordid, base existence, but rather they should be upstanding and just.
+You will feel that this is the image a person ought to live out.
 Gradually, your desire to satisfy your own interests will lessen.

 —The Word, Vol. 3.
 The Discourses of Christ of the Last Days.
-Freedom and Liberation Can Be Gained Only by Casting Off One’s Corrupt Disposition
+Freedom and Liberation Can Be Gained Only by Casting Off One’s Corrupt Dispositions

 —The Word, Vol. 3.
 The Discourses of Christ of the Last Days.
-In Giving One’s Heart to God, One Can Obtain the Truth
+By Giving One’s Heart to God, One Can Gain the Truth

-What does God see when He looks at people?
+What does God primarily see when He looks at people?
 He sees their hearts.
 Everything that people say and do is controlled by their hearts.
 If your heart is honest, then you will have good humanity.
-You will be able to gradually understand the truth, you will be able to satisfy God’s requirements to a certain degree, and you will be able to take God’s will into consideration.
-If your heart is too deceitful, closed off, and intransigent, if you are selfish, do not have good humanity, and are always stuck in notions, imagining how God should act, if when you encounter something that does not fit your notions, you misunderstand God and never comprehend His will, then will you be able to obtain the truth?
+You will be able to gradually understand the truth, you will be able to satisfy God’s requirements to a certain degree, and you will be able to show consideration for God’s intentions.
+If your heart is too deceitful, closed off, and intransigent, if you are selfish and self-seeking, do not have good humanity, and are always stuck in notions, imagining that God should act this way or that way, if when you encounter something that does not fit your notions, you misunderstand God and never comprehend His intentions, then will you be able to obtain the truth?
 No, you will not.
-In the end, when you cannot obtain the truth, will you blame yourself, others, or God, saying that God is not fair?
+In the end, when you cannot obtain the truth, will you blame yourself, blame others, or complain about God, saying that God is not fair?
 (We will blame ourselves.)
 That’s right, you will blame yourself.
 So what should someone like this do in order to obtain the truth?
 They must seek the truth and put it into practice, and they must behave and practice in specific ways.
 If they understand without practicing, they still cannot obtain the truth.
 When selfishness and schemes for your own profit appear in you, and you realize it, you should pray to God and seek the truth in order to address this.
 The first thing you should be aware of is that in essence, acting in this way is a violation of the truth principles, it is harmful to the work of the church, it is selfish and despicable behavior, it is not what people of conscience and reason ought to be doing.
-You should put aside your own interests and selfishness, and should think of the work of the church—that is what God wills.
+You should put aside your own interests and selfishness, and should think of the work of the church—this is in line with God’s intentions.
 After praying and reflecting on yourself, if you truly realize that acting thus is selfish and despicable, putting aside your own selfishness will be easy.
 When you put aside your selfishness and schemes for profit, you will feel grounded, you will be at peace, joyous, and will feel that a person of conscience and reason should think of the church’s work, that they should not fixate on their personal interests, which would be so selfish, despicable, and devoid of conscience or reason.
-Acting selflessly, thinking of the work of the church, and doing things exclusively to satisfy God is righteous and honorable, and will bring value to your existence.
-Living this way on earth, you are being open and honest, you are living out normal humanity, and the true image of man, and not only do you have a clear conscience, but are also worthy of all the things bestowed upon you by God.
+Being selfless and capable of considering the work of the church in your actions, and doing things exclusively to satisfy God is honorable and upstanding, and will bring value to your existence.
+Living this way on earth, you are being upright and candid, you are living out normal humanity, and the likeness of a real man, and not only do you have a clear conscience, but are also worthy of all the things bestowed upon you by God.
 The more you live like this, the more grounded you will feel, the more peaceful and joyous you will be, and the brighter you will feel.
 As such, will you not have set foot upon the right track of faith in God?

 —The Word, Vol. 3.
 The Discourses of Christ of the Last Days.
-In Giving One’s Heart to God, One Can Obtain the Truth
+By Giving One’s Heart to God, One Can Gain the Truth

 Related Experiential Testimonies